-The problem?
 SLAs are naturally restrictive; as noted by CIO, some companies are now shifting away from SLAs because they’re unable to meet the rapidly-changing needs of mobile-enabled and IoT-driven tech environments.
 In addition, service-level agreements can’t account for the human factor: Employee experience.
 Sure, the dashboard reads as “all green”, but does that mean employees are satisfied with the IT experience?
 Or are SLA metrics hiding bigger issues?

 While SLAs remain a critical facet of IT services, there’s an emerging need for experience level agreements (XLAs or also abbreviated ELA) that focus on what services employees are consuming and how improved service can help drive business value.